Ernst A. Lehmann: Death

 Although Max Pruss was the commanding officer of the last flight of the Hindenburg, Captain Lehmann was the most senior officer on board, but was there only as an observer.
 He was severely burned when the Zeppelin caught fire at Lakehurst on 6 May 1937, and died the following morning.
 It was initially believed that Lehmann would recover from his injuries; he was scheduled to be transferred from a local hospital to one in New York City for further treatment, until he took a sudden turn for the worse overnight and died early in the morning.

 At his death, he apparently believed that the Hindenburg was sabotaged.
 He came out of the burning wreckage saying "I don't understand it."
 During a deathbed conversation with Commander Charles Emery Rosendahl, he said "It must have been an infernal machine."
-Lehmann's two-year-old son had died on Easter Sunday, 28 March 1937, a few weeks prior to the Hindenburg's last crossing and he did not really want to make the voyage.
-Lehmann accepted the assignment with the hope that by doing so he might have the opportunity to speak to US authorities about the use of helium gas in the German airships.
+Lehmann's two-year-old son had died on Easter Sunday, 28 March 1937, a few weeks prior to the Hindenburg's last crossing, and he did not really want to make the voyage.
+Lehmann accepted the assignment with the hope that by doing so he might have the opportunity to speak to U.S. authorities about the use of helium gas in the German airships.

 Criticism

 Lehmann often came into conflict with Hugo Eckener over the safety of his piloting techniques.
 Lehmann cancelled important flight tests for the Hindenburg to fulfill a request by the Nazi Ministry of Propaganda for the Hindenburg and the Graf Zeppelin to take part in a propaganda flight (Deutschlandfahrt) in support of Adolf Hitler.
 Lehmann insisted on making the flight despite unfavorable weather conditions, which resulted in high winds damaging the Hindenburgs lower fin as the airship was being removed from its hangar.
 Eckener criticised Lehmann harshly and publicly for endangering the new airship and the entire zeppelin program to impress the Nazis.
 However, Lehmann never actually joined the Nazi Party despite his apparent support and may have only pretended to be sympathetic to the regime.
-(Only Max Pruss and Anton Wittemann of the seven active zeppelin commanders were Party members of the NSDAP).
+(Of the seven active Zeppelin commanders, only Max Pruss and Anton Wittemann were Party members of the NSDAP).

-After Lehmann's death, Eckener blamed Pruss's handling of the airship but also suggested that Lehmann was responsible for pressuring Pruss to make the flight.
-Although Eckener did not rule out other causes, after investigating the disaster himself, he testified to the inquiry that a sharp S-turn during the landing procedure might have caused a bracing wire to break and tear a gasbag, and resulted in mixture of hydrogen with air, which then likely was ignited by an electrostatic discharge.
+After the loss of the Hindenburg, Eckener blamed Pruss for his handling of the airship but also suggested that Lehmann was responsible for pressuring Pruss to make the flight, although Eckener did not rule out other causes.
+After investigating the disaster himself, Eckener testified to the inquiry that a sharp S-turn during the landing procedure might have caused a bracing wire to break and tear a gasbag, and resulted in mixture of hydrogen with air, which then likely was ignited by an electrostatic discharge.